 - Rob Carrick from the Globe stated that the Insurance Industry needs to be put under higher scrutiny for some of their practices.

 - Ellen Roseman spoke about folks that have had their home insurance cancelled (for many reasons)

 With these two points in mind I will share with you an upsetting story that happened to my mother, with her home insurance.

 My parents have lived at the same address for more than 50 years, and they dutifully paid their home insurance premiums.
 There were a few small incidents in the house, but never any major claims until about 7 years ago.
 The water tank in the basement gave up the ghost in a spectacular way, and flooded the basement causing damage to the finished basement (dry wall, carpeting and clean up), so my parents made a claim due to this incident.

-About a week after the “new” tank was put in, something went wrong with it, and it dumped its contents as well, so my Mother called the insurance company about that, and it was cleaned up as well.
+A week after the “new” tank was put in, it ruptured.
+My Mother called the insurance company about that incident, and it was cleaned up.

 The last straw (for the insurance companies) happened on my birthday about 2 years ago, when the oil tank in the basement leaked.
-The entire contents did not dump out, but it was a significant spill which caused a very large claim to clean all of it up.
+It was a significant spill, which caused a large claim to clean it up.

 Can I Get Insurance ?

 In this world you can insure anything, and you can find folks who will insure anything, however, they do not do it for cheap.
 For the next 4 more years (at least) my Mother must use these “alternate insurers” to insure her home.